 Corporate Transparency Act: Reporting Requirements for Small LLCs and Corporations

-The Corporate Transparency Act (CTA) is federal legislation that will require LLCs and corporations with fewer than 20 employees to start reporting ownership information to the federal government in 2024.
+The Corporate Transparency Act (CTA) is federal legislation that requires LLCs and corporations with fewer than 20 employees to start reporting ownership information to the federal government beginning in 2024.
 Here are details that may apply to your small business.

 Wrong.